Direct solution to constrained tropical optimization problems with application to project scheduling: Solution to optimization problems

-In this section, we give examples of both unconstrained and constrained problems, and then formulate and solve a new general constrained optimization problem.
-As a consequence, we offer solutions for some special cases of the general problem.
+We present examples of both unconstrained and constrained problems, and then formulate and solve a new general constrained optimization problem.
+As a consequence, we offer solutions for some new special cases of the general problem.

+The results are given in the context of an arbitrary idempotent semifield in a common form, which can be readily interpreted in terms of particular semifields.
+Specifically, for the semifield $\mathbb{R}_{\max,+}$, we replace $\oplus$ by $\max$ and $\otimes$ by $+$, and use the relation symbol $\leq$ in the usual sense.
+In the framework of $\mathbb{R}_{\min,\times}$, we put $\oplus=\min$ and $\otimes=\times$, and understand the symbol $\leq$ to indicate the order, which is opposite to the standard linear order on $\mathbb{R}$.

-\subsection{Examples of Optimization Problems}
+\subsection{Examples of optimization problems}

 We start with an unconstrained problem that has the objective function written in a basic form.
 Given a matrix $\bm{A}\in\mathbb{X}^{n\times n}$, consider the problem to find regular vectors $\bm{x}\in\mathbb{X}^{n}$ that